About

 Philip Kurtz, PhD student

 Philip is a PhD student in the Department of Human Physiology.
-He earned his M.Sc. in Clinical Exercise Science from the University of Potsdam, where he explored changes in neuromotor control related to Achilles tendinopathy.
-His PhD research focuses on advancing the understanding of neural control in proprioception and visually guided movement.
+He earned his M.Sc. in Clinical Exercise Science from the University of Potsdam, where he studied changes in neuromotor control related to Achilles tendinopathy.
+His current work focuses on proprioception, visually guided movement, and the neural control of sensorimotor behavior.
 In his spare time, Philip enjoys playing soccer, trekking, and cooking.

 [Your name here]

-The lab is committed to equality, diversity, and inclusion, and in maintaining a fun and supportive research environment for everyone.
+The lab is committed to fostering a diverse, equitable, and inclusive research and training environment, and to maintaining a fun, rigorous, and supportive research environment.

 If you are interested in joining the lab as a PhD student, postdoc, or research assistant, please email Michelle.